-As a popular video sharing platform, Youtube offers reach to a large audience with minimal cost and effort.
+As a popular video sharing platform, Youtube offers reach to a large audience with minimal effort.
 But towards what end?
-What motivates people create and post content on Youtube and to seek an online audience?
+What motivates people to create content for Youtube?

-People posting content on Youtube might desire to:
+People posting content to Youtube might desire to:

 - Become Famous